Hopfion

 A hopfion is a topological soliton.
 It is a stable three-dimensional localised configuration of a three-component field $\vec{n}=(n_x,n_y,n_z)$ with a knotted topological structure.
-They are the three-dimensional counterparts of skyrmions, which exhibit similar topological properties in 2D.
+They are the three-dimensional counterparts of 2D skyrmions, which exhibit similar topological properties in 2D.
+Hopfions are widely studied in many physical systems over the last half century.

 The soliton is mobile and stable: i.e. it is protected from a decay by an energy barrier.
 It can be deformed but always conserves an integer Hopf topological invariant.
 It is named after the German mathematician, Heinz Hopf.